yegappan/battleship/README.md

 - When all cells of a ship are hit, the ship is sunk
 - The number of shots per turn depends on your selected game variant

-## Game Variants Explained
+## Game Variants

 ### ONE SHOT
-- You get exactly one shot per turn
-- Computer gets exactly one shot per turn
+- Exactly one shot per turn for both player and computer
 - Classic, methodical gameplay

 ### HIT BONUS
-- You get a bonus shot for each hit (1 shot + 1 for each hit in your turn)
+- Get a bonus shot for each hit
-- Multiple consecutive hits can give you many shots in one turn
+- Multiple consecutive hits create momentum
 - Computer gets the same advantage
-- Rewards aggressive targeting and can create powerful momentum swings

 ### SHIP COUNT
-- You get shots equal to the number of unsunk enemy ships (1-5 shots per turn)
+- Get shots equal to the number of unsunk enemy ships (1-5 per turn)
+- Creates dynamic, escalating gameplay
 - Computer gets the same advantage
-- Creates dynamic, escalating turns as ships are sunk

-## Requirements

-- Vim 9.0+ (uses Vim9script)

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Credits

-All the files in this repository were generated by GitHub Copilot.

-## Enjoy!
+## License

-Have fun playing Battleship in Vim!
-May your shots be accurate and your AI opponent's shots be inaccurate. ⚓
+This plugin is licensed under the MIT License.
+See the LICENSE file in the repository for details.